Our Board of Directors

 Adam Peronto

-Your Hopes for The Canary Fund?
+My Hopes for The Canary Fund?

 I would like to help spread the Canary Fund's reach into rural communities across NE Wisconsin.
 I want to continue to see the Canary Fund be the 'jumpstarter' for grassroots initiatives to find success and momentum.